Cairo Tickets

 • By private transfer or tour: Many guided tours include direct hotel pickup and drop-off.

-Frequently asked questions about the Cu Chi Tunnels
+Frequently asked questions about the Grand Egyptian Museum

 Both are worth seeing!
 The Tahrir Museum still holds important originals, while the Grand Egyptian Museum near the Pyramids is modern, spacious, and continues to receive treasures as the collection expands.